11 Ways to Find REO Homes in Your Area

 6. Search government foreclosure sites

-The U.S. Department of the Treasury has a platform for properties that have been seized and forfeited due to violation of federal laws.
-The proceeds for any sales go to the U.S. Treasury Asset Forfeiture Fund, which helps support law enforcement efforts as well as providing restitution to crime victims.
+- U.S. Department of the Treasury: The Real Property Auctions platform features properties that have been seized and forfeited due to violations of federal laws.
+The proceeds for any sales go to the U.S. Treasury Asset Forfeiture Fund, which helps support law enforcement efforts and provides restitution to crime victims.

-The U.S. Marshals Asset Forfeiture Program is another place to search for REO properties.
-This program also helps with compensating and restoring property to victims and may offer you a deal.
+- U.S. Marshals Asset Forfeiture Program: This program also helps with compensating and restoring property to victims and may offer you a deal.

-If a bank fails, the Federal Deposit Insurance Corporation (FDIC) will often take control of the bank’s assets, either selling them to another bank or selling them to someone else, like you.
-On the FDIC’s Real Estate and Property Marketplace, it sells real estate retained from failed banks.
+- Federal Deposit Insurance Corporation (FDIC): If a bank fails, the FDIC will often take control of the bank’s assets, either selling them to another bank or selling them to someone else, like you.
+The FDIC’s Real Estate and Property Marketplace sells real estate retained from failed banks.

 Other federal agencies where you can find single-family homes include the Internal Revenue Service (IRS), the U.S. General Services Administration’s Real Property Utilization & Disposal, and the United States Department of Agriculture (USDA).
 Some of these sites also include multi-family housing, land, and commercial real estate.